Château d'Yquem 1995 - 1er Cru Classé Supérieur

 About the estate:

-Recognized as the world's most famous sweet wine, Yquem has been owned by the LVMH group, headed by businessman Bernard Arnault, since 1999.
-The château is currently managed by Pierre Lurton, who also manages Château Cheval Blanc in Saint-Émilion.
-Before him, from 1967 to 2004, Alexandre de Lur Saluces wrote some of the finest chapters in the history of this unique First Growth classified in 1855, following in the footsteps of his ancestors.
-For this wine is perhaps the most consistent in Bordeaux over the last century.
-Even in lesser vintages and difficult periods, Yquem has maintained its status, even in its incomparable aging.
-This is due to its unique terroir, which reacts to the development of botrytis like no other, and to the people who understood and showcased its qualities.
-While Yquem may not be particularly impressive in its youth, it undeniably distinguishes itself from its neighbors after a few years of aging.
-Tasting an older vintage from the château remains an experience that every lover of sweet wines should have at least once in their life.
+Recognized as the world’s most famous sweet wine, Yquem has been owned since 1999 by the LVMH group, led by businessman Bernard Arnault.
+The château is now led by Pierre Lurton, who also heads Château Cheval Blanc in Saint-Émilion.
+Before him, from 1967 to 2004, Alexandre de Lur Saluces wrote some of the finest chapters in the history of the only First Growth classified as “Superior” in 1855, following in the footsteps of his ancestors.
+For this wine is perhaps the most consistent in Bordeaux over the past century.
+Even in weak vintages and difficult periods, Yquem has maintained its standing through its incomparable aging.
+It owes this to a unique terroir, which responds to the development of botrytis like no other, and to the men who have understood and brought out its qualities.
+While Yquem may not necessarily impress in its youth, it irrevocably pulls ahead of its neighbors after a few years of aging.
+Tasting an old vintage from the château remains an experience that every lover of sweet wine must have had at least once in their life.

 Jancis Robinson